mietzen/porkbun-ddns/README.md

     restart: unless-stopped
 ```

-You have to use `docker run` if you want to use IPv6, see https://github.com/mietzen/porkbun-ddns/issues/34
+You have to use `docker run` with `-e IPV6="TRUE"` if you want to use IPv6, see https://github.com/mietzen/porkbun-ddns/issues/34

 # Docker run